touchHLE/touchHLE/README.md

 ## Important disclaimer

-This project is not affiliated with or endorsed by Apple Inc in any way. iPhone, iPhone OS, iOS, iPod, iPod touch and iPad may be trademarks of Apple Inc in the United States or other countries.
+This project is not affiliated with or endorsed by Apple Inc in any way. iPhone, iOS, iPod, iPod touch and iPad are trademarks of Apple Inc in the United States and other countries.

 Only use touchHLE to emulate software you legally own.

 ## Platform support

 touchHLE has been tested and is to be considered supported on x64 Windows and x64 macOS.
 It may be possible to build it on Linux and on some AArch64 systems (at least one person has succeeded), but we make no guarantees right now.
 If you're an Apple Silicon Mac user: don't worry, the x64 macOS build reportedly works under Rosetta.

+**Known issue on macOS: memory leak of approximately 0.2MB/second (30fps games) or 0.4MB/second (60fps games).** All obvious potential culprits in the emulator itself have been ruled out, so it might be a problem in macOS itself, SDL2, or some other dependency.
+Thankfully this is slow enough that it shouldn't be a problem for most play sessions, but you may want to keep an eye on it.

 Architectures other than x64 and AArch64 are completely unsupported, and this is unlikely to change.